Introduction

 Ingredients for Success

-• Simple Yet Effective: To create your glass cleaner, gather water, white vinegar, and a small amount of dish soap or rubbing alcohol.
-The vinegar serves as a natural disinfectant and solvent, effectively breaking down grime without leaving any residue.
+- Simple Yet Effective: To make your glass cleaner, gather water, white vinegar, and a little dish soap or rubbing alcohol.
+Vinegar acts as a natural disinfectant and solvent, breaking down grime without leaving any residue.

 Mix It Up

-• Create Your Cleaner: In a spray bottle, combine 2 cups of water, 1/2 cup of white vinegar, and a few drops of dish soap or a quarter cup of rubbing alcohol.
-Shake well to ensure the ingredients are thoroughly mixed.
-This solution is potent enough to eliminate dirt and grime while remaining gentle on your windows and safe for your health.
+- Create Your Cleaner: In a spray bottle, mix 2 cups of water, 1/2 cup of white vinegar, and a few drops of dish soap or a quarter cup of rubbing alcohol.
+Shake it well to combine everything.
+This solution is strong enough to tackle dirt and grime while being gentle on your windows and safe for you.

 Cleaning Technique with Microfiber